Transformers · OrevateAI

 Why Hydration is Your First Line of Defense

 When you’re trying to figure out how to get rid of phlegm, the simplest solution is often the most overlooked: water.
-Seriously.
 Staying well-hydrated is absolutely critical because it thins out the mucus.
 Think of it like this: thick, sticky phlegm is like trying to push mud through a narrow pipe.
 Thin, watery mucus is much easier for your body to expel through coughing or blowing your nose.

 The key here is consistency.
 Don’t just chug water when you feel congested; make it a daily habit.
 This proactive approach can prevent phlegm from becoming thick and stubborn in the first place.